Love All the Hurt Away

-Love All the Hurt Away is the twenty-seventh studio album by American singer Aretha Franklin.
-It was released on August 20, 1981.
+Love All the Hurt Away is the twenty-seventh studio album by American singer Aretha Franklin, released in mid 1981.
 This album is the singer's second release under the Arista Records label.
 The Arif Mardin-produced disc reached fourth place on Billboard's R&B albums chart and number 36 on the main Billboard album chart, selling roughly 250,000 copies in the US.

 Background

 Franklin's cover version of Sam & Dave's classic hit "Hold On, I'm Comin'" won Franklin her 11th Grammy Award in the Best R&B Vocal Performance, Female category.
 The award was her first Grammy win since 1975.
 After its original release, the album was re-issued on CD in 2012 by Cherry Red Records and it also included three bonus tracks.

 Critical reception

 The Rolling Stone Album Guide deemed the album "a funky pop near-triumph."